CDSP-SCPO/zephserver/README.md

 Zephserver is a python service manager that can be used in a cluster.
 It has been written to support a websocket server but it can be used for any other stuff needing full time services or cluster management.

+More documentation on how the server works [here](http://zephserver.readthedocs.org/en/latest/)

 ## Quickstart

 To use zephserver you will need python 2.7.
 It should not work on python 3 and a Unix compatible system.